List of content you will read in this article:

 The First internet link to low earth orbit was founded on 22 January 2010; then, an astronaut named T. J CREAMER posted his Twitter from ISS by making the extended version of the internet into remarkable space.
 This personal web access LAN uses the space station's high-speed Ku band microwave link.
 To make surf, astronauts can use a laptop based on the space station to control a desktop system on the earth's surface, and they were able to talk with their families by using voice-over I.P. types of equipment on earth.

 The communication with spacecraft has been over point-to-point links through the deep sea network with led fiber.
 Each data scheduling is done manually.
-NASA and Google worked in late 1990 on the delay-tolerant network (DTN) named new network protocol, allowing transfer networks in space-born transmission nodes.
+NASA and Google worked in late 1990 on the delay-tolerant network (DTN) named the new network protocol, allowing transfer networks in space-born transmission nodes.
 Also, spacecraft can lose connection temporarily because they will move behind moons and planets, or the turbulence and unknown weather can be the cause of the disruption.

 Under this condition, DTN makes sure to retransmit the data package by dropping them as TCP/IP does.
 Nasa performed the first field test, known as "deep-sea internet," in 2008.
 Testing DTN-based communications between the International Space Station and Earth (now termed Disruption-Tolerant Networking) has been ongoing since March 2009 and is scheduled to continue until March 2014.